microsoft/ODBC-Specification/ODBC 4.0.md

     2. The application optionally retrieves the data using SQLGetData or a nested handle, as appropriate.

-    3. If rowset size = 1, the application can optionally bind the column for subsequent calls to SQLFetch/SQLFetchScroll.
+    3. The application can optionally bind the column which will used when populating subsequent rows for the given column.
+Note that changing binding information has no affect on previously fetched values.

     3. Application calls SQLNextColumn to continue fetching the current row.